drandarov-io/JUnit-5-Quick-Start-Guide-and-Framework-Support/docs/index.md

 You can use this repository in any way you want.
 May it be for workshops or presentations.
 Just give credits. ;)

 ### Schedule
-- [ ] 5.0 M3 Update - TODO: Update guide
- - JUnit 4 interoperability
- - Additional discovery selectors

-- [ ] 5.0 M4 Update - Due by April 1 18, 2017
+- [ ] 5.0 M4 Update - Work in Progress
     - Parameterized tests
     - Enhanced dynamic tests
     - Documentation

 - [ ] 5.0 M5 Update - Due by June 25, 2017
     - Scenario tests
     - Repeated tests
     - Test execution in user-defined thread

 - [ ] 5.0 RC1 (Release Candidate 1) Update - Due by July 23, 2017
     - Last fixes before GA

 - [ ] 5.0 GA (General Availability Release) Update - Due by August 24, 2017